 "Ohh, to be with a man's outfit again, and far away from you pantie waist reserves."I'm not sure if the punning on Wood's part is wholly conscious or intentional, but modern readers will certainly detect some coded messages here to Ed's own, tortured transvestism, which famously caused him anguish during his war years.
 Also present is Ed's eternal obsession with manliness.
 Wood himself has been described as "effeminate" by some observers, and his characters frequently brood over their own perceived lack of machismo.

 It is interesting to note that self-styled man's man Top is symbolically emasculated by his nagging wife shortly after ranting about "pantie waist reserves," thus calling his own masculinity into question.
-All in all, though it can be classified as mere juvenilia, Ed Wood's Casual Company does show some early promise (even in this truncated form) and still reads fairly well.
+All in all, even though this book can be classified as mere juvenilia, Ed Wood's Casual Company does show some early promise and still reads fairly well.

 The main problem I encountered as a reader is that, about halfway through, the story jumps from one location (the Casual Company office) to another (the Ship's Service) with no transition at all.
 One second, we're with Jim, Jerry, and Elbo, the next with Top and the cigar girl.
 I have to wonder if Cult Movies ran two separate chapters together with no break.
 Otherwise, it's the literary equivalent of a jarring and unexplained jump cut.